Prerequisites

 The part-time master's program comprises four semesters for modules and two semesters for the master's thesis.
 In the first semesters, you will acquire the theoretical and practical foundations.

-Four compulsory elective modules and a wide range of optional modules allow you to specialize in areas of your own interest and activity.
+An extensive range of compulsory electives and a very large selection of possible modules allow you to specialize in exactly the content that lies within your own area of interest and activity.

 Compulsory modules